ourworldventures/www_ourparadise/content/location/index.md

 #### **Boats**

-Guests and visitors are invited to book experiences on our two sailing boats – a Turkish Gulet and a catamaran.
+Guests and visitors are invited to book experiences on our two sailing boats – a 60-foot wooden sailboat and a 30-foot sailing catamaran.
 Take a trip to a nearby island or sand bank.

 <button>Book an Experience: Soon</button>